SoftCircuits/CsvParser/ReadMe.md

 Class properties can also be mapped to columns using the `CsvDataWriter<T>.MapColumns()` and `CsvDataReader<T>.MapColumns()` methods.
 This is useful if you can't directly modify the class you are working with.
 This approach allows you to do anything you can do with a `ColumnMapAttribute` attribute.
 It also allows you to provide custom data converters (something not supported via the `ColumnMapAttribute` attribute).

 Data converters convert class properties to strings, and then back again from strings to class properties.
 The CsvParser library includes converters for all basic data types (including `Guid` and `DateTime`), nullable basic data types, basic data type arrays and nullable basic data type arrays.
-But you can override the data convert used for any class property.
+But you can override the data converter used for any class property.
 For example, you might want to write your own data converter to support custom property types, or when you are working with data not formatted as expected by the built-in data converters.
-A good example of this is `DateTime` data because there are so many ways to format date and time values.
+A good example of this are `DateTime` properties because there are so many ways to format date and time values.

 The following example starts by defining the `DateTimeConverter` class to convert between `DateTime` values and strings.
 This class must implement the `IDataConverter` interface.
 The easiest way to do this in a type-safe manner is to derive your class from `DataConverter<T>`, where `T` is the type of the class property you are converting.
-The `DataConverter<T>` class has two abstract methods, `ConvertToString()` and `TryConvertFromString()`, that must be overridden in your derived class.
+The `DataConverter<T>` class has two abstract methods, `ConvertToString()` and `TryConvertFromString()`, which must be overridden in your derived class.

 Next, the example defines the `PersonMaps` class to define the column mapping.
 This class must derive from `ColumnMaps<T>`, where `T` is the type of data class you are writing to or reading from CSV files.
 The constructor of this class must call `MapColumn()` for each class property that it maps.
 This method supports a fluent interface to set the various mapping properties for each class property.
 The meaning of these properties is described above in the *ColumnMap Attribute* section.
 In addition, it supports setting the `Converter` property, which specifies a custom data converter as described above (also see the example below).